Code-Institute-Submissions/reviewsfromkids/TEST.md

     - Form with checkboxes for hobbies.
     - Next button to go to step 3.
     - Back button to go to step 1.
-- Select the following hobbies: [vastleggen welke ze moeten kiezen].
+- Select the following hobbies: lego, play outside and reading.
 - Click "next".

 ##### book_finder_user_3